viur-framework/viur-docs/source/intro.rst

 - **Prototypes**

   A core set of functionality of the server, defining semantic relations between different entries of a module.
-An application is always the base class used for a *module*.
+An prototype is always the base class used for a *module*.

 - **Module**